 I'm also considering selling my stocks and purchasing property, but I haven't decided yet if that makes any sense.
-Click over to read my dilemma about buying a $700,000 property.
 Renting cheaply has helped me get to where I am today in my net worth and ownership seems like a waste of money.
 I'm so busy working I have no time to take care of myself let alone a house.

 2013: Finding My Own Definition of Success

 In the years since, I've found myself and my career.
 I love what I do and the people I work with.
 I found that small businesses appreciate my relentless passion and dedication to execution.
 Although I was offered a position at a large company which paid well, against the advice of my career counselor, I opted to accept a role at a very young company where I would have a lot of opportunity to play a role in the success of the business.
 That risk was the best decision of my life.

 I still struggle with depression and anxiety.
 But I'm working hard on becoming more confident and to stop feeling like an imposter.
 I try to fake it until I make it.
 I remind myself that if I'm actually not doing a good job – if I'm actually a talentless impostor – than the very smart people who I work for would not keep me around.

 If they're happy with my work, clearly I'm doing something right.
 It's extremely hard to accept that, but I know I have to in order to move up in the business world.
 As one of the few females in the industry, I feel like I owe it to myself to not let insecurity get in the way of my own success.